In-patient luxury rehab center in Thailand

 • Prescription opioids (e.g., oxycodone, hydrocodone): Medications originally intended for pain relief give rise to misuse when taken in larger amounts or without a prescription.
 Tolerance builds over time, pushing users to increase doses or seek stronger alternatives.
 Respiratory depression from opioid overuse is fatal.
 Prescription opioids have become one of the most commonly abused drug types in recent years.

-• Inhalants: Inhalants include substances like glue, paint thinners, and aerosol sprays, known for producing mind-altering effects when inhaled.
+• Inhalants: Inhalants include substances like glue, paint thinners and aerosol sprays, known for producing mind-altering effects when inhaled.
 Such products attract young users because of easy availability and low cost.
-Short-term effects include dizziness, hallucinations, and loss of coordination, while long-term use results in brain damage and sudden death.
-Despite being legal household items, misuse of inhalants poses serious health risks and is often overlooked in discussions about substance abuse.
+Short-term effects include dizziness, hallucinations and loss of coordination, while long-term use results in brain damage and sudden death.
+Legal household items used as inhalants still pose serious health risks despite inhalant misuse escaping attention within discussions about substance abuse.